schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 > A [host pool](https://docs.microsoft.com/en-us/azure/virtual-desktop/environment-setup#host-pools) is a collection of Azure virtual machines that register to Azure Virtual Desktop as session hosts when you run the Azure Virtual Desktop agent.
 All session host virtual machines in a host pool should be sourced from the same image for a consistent user experience.

 We add the AVD host pool and the registration info.
-We'll later register the session hosts via VM extension to the host pool using a token from the registration info:
+We'll later register the session hosts via VM extension to the host pool using the token from the registration info:

 ```hcl
 locals {